alex-atanassov/cvw-vr-bowling/README.md

 - **Add tunneling vignette to continuous movement for comfort** (0.5 point):<br>
 A tunneling vignette was added for both continuous movement and continuous turn.
 The XR Origin's camera has a child object with the material and script to handle the fade-in/fade-out of the vignette when the player moves/stops.

-- **Add a crouching mechanic, i.e., add a character controller in a way that the player has to crouch to reach a certain part of the world.** (0.5):<br>
+- **Add a crouching mechanic, i.e., add a character controller, so the player has to crouch to reach a certain part of the world** (0.5 points):<br>
 As mentioned above, there is a floating wall that is low enough to not let the player through, except with crouch.
 The Character Controller adjusts the capsule collider's height dynamically according to the position of the head, while a Character Controller Driver fixes the minimum height to 0, so that the player always stays above the floor.